The Big House

-Over ninety pieces of original furnishings from the house will find their way home to the Hall, and with that will start a major campaign to raise the funds for the furnishings restoration and conservation as well as professional interpretation.
+Over ninety pieces of original furnishings from the house have found their way home to the Hall, and with that support a major campaign to raise the funds for the furnishings restoration and conservation as well as professional interpretation.
 In addition to the site's initial interpretation about the architecture and the family, there is a fun "treasure hunt" for kids, who are encouraged to find ten attributes of Tudor architecture on the first floor and on the building's exterior.
 A wide range of programs are scheduled for summer entertainment and youth learning including a Harry Potter Camp that uses literature and the mansion as the setting for all sorts of instructional and creative adventures.

 The family crest above the front door of Rutherfurd Hall reads "Nec sorte nec facto" which means, in Latin, "Not by chance nor fate."
 These are marvelous words to live by, and to work by.
 Great projects, and the development of meaningful non-commercial enterprises, are never accomplished by chance or fate, but rather from hard work, perseverance and unending commitment.
 Come visit, and leave with an idea of what it takes to build a remarkable history, and preservation with integrity.